top of page

 DEADLINES

-• The deadline for submission of completed video work is midnight, March 4, 2024.
+• Submit completed video work by midnight, March 21, 2025.

 Failure to follow these requirements and deadlines will result in disqualification.